dexie/Dexie.js/README.md

 ### Performance

-Dexie has a kick-ass performance.
-It's [bulk methods](http://dexie.org/docs/Table/Table.bulkPut()) take advantage of a not well known feature in indexedDB that makes it possible to store stuff without listening to every onsuccess event.
+Dexie has kick-ass performance.
+Its [bulk methods](http://dexie.org/docs/Table/Table.bulkPut()) take advantage of a lesser-known feature in IndexedDB that makes it possible to store stuff without listening to every onsuccess event.
 This speeds up the performance to a maximum.

 #### Supported operations
 ```js